Antonio Canova: Napoleon as Mars the Peacemaker (1802–1806)

 Napoleon as Mars the Peacemaker had its inception after Canova was hired to make a bust of Napoleon in 1802.
 The statue was begun in 1802, with Napoleon requesting to be shown in a French General's uniform, Canova rejected this, insisting on an allusion to Mars, the Roman god of War.
 It was completed in 1806.
 In 1811, the statue arrived in Paris, but not installed; neither was its bronze copy in the Foro Napoleonico in Milan.
-In 1815, the original went to the Duke of Wellington, after his victory at Waterloo against Napoleon.
+In 1815, the original went to the Duke of Wellington, after his victory at Waterloo against Napoleon and is on display at Apsley House.

 Perseus Triumphant (1804–1806)

 Perseus Triumphant, sometimes called Perseus with the Head of Medusa, was a statue commissioned by tribune Onorato Duveyriez.
 It depicts the Greek hero Perseus after his victory over the Gorgon Medusa.

-The statue was based freely to the Apollo Belvedere and the Medusa Rondanini.
+The statue was based freely on the Apollo Belvedere and the Medusa Rondanini.

 Napoleon, after his 1796 Italian Campaign, took the Apollo Belvedere to Paris.
 In the statue's absence, Pope Pius VII acquired Canova's Perseus Triumphant and placed the work upon the Apollos pedestal.
 The statue was so successful that when the Apollo was returned, Perseus remained as a companion piece.

 One replica of the statue was commissioned from Canova by the Polish countess Waleria Tarnowska; it's now displayed in the Metropolitan Museum of Art in New York City.

 Karl Ludwig Fernow said of the statue that "every eye must rest with pleasure on the beautiful surface, even when the mind finds its hopes of high and pure enjoyment disappointed."